scalabli/quo/docs/dialogs.rst

 Dialogs
 =======

-quo ships with a high level API for displaying dialogs, similar to the Whiptail program, but in pure Python.
+Quo ships with a high level API for displaying `dialog boxes <https://en.m.wikipedia.org/wiki/Dialog_box>`_ to the user for informational purposes, or get input from the user.

 ``Message Box``
 ---------------

-Use the :func:`~quo.MessageBox` function to display a simple message box.
+Use the :func:`~quo.dialog.MessageBox` function to display a simple message box.
 For instance:

 .. code:: python

-    from quo import MessageBox
+    from quo.dialog import MessageBox

     MessageBox(
         title='Example dialog window',